Agora-wireless/Agora/README.md

        `./build/agora --conf_file data/bs-mac-sim.json` run agora before running macbs.
 Run macuser -> agora -> macbs in quick succession.
      * Terminal 5:
        `./build/macbs --enable_slow_start 1 --conf_file data/bs-mac-sim.json ` to run to base station mac app. pecify --data_file "" to generate patterned data and --conf_file options as necessary.
-   * Note: make sure agora / user / chsim / macuser / macbs are using different set of cores,otherwise there will be performance slow down.
+   * Note: make sure agora / user / chsim / macuser / macbs are using different set of cores, otherwise there will be performance slow down.

  * To run with real wireless traffic from Faros/Iris hardware UEs, see the [Agora with real RRU](#agora-with-real-rru) section below.

 ## Building and running with real RRU
-Agora suports a 64-antenna
-Faros base station as RRU and Iris UE devices.
+Agora supports a 64-antenna Faros base station as RRU and Iris UE devices.
 Both are commercially available from [Skylark Wireless](https://skylarkwireless.com) and are used in the [POWER-RENEW PAWR testbed](https://powderwireless.net/).
 Both Faros and Iris have their roots in the [Argos massive MIMO base station](https://www.yecl.org/argos/), especially [ArgosV3](https://www.yecl.org/argos/pubs/Shepard-MobiCom17-Demo.pdf).
 Agora also supports USRP-based RRU and UEs.